In March 2011 I defended my PhD thesis entitled

 generator, which allows the automatic generation of refactored spreadsheets

 from the inferred ClassSheet model.
-The resulting spreadsheet guides further
+The resolting spreadsheet guides further

 changes and provably safeguards the spreadsheet against a large class of